 Safety in Taiwan

-Taiwan tourism is totally safe to visit (also for solo female travelers).
+Taiwan tourism is totally safe to visit (also for solo female travelers and backpackers).
 For a fact, on a list of 163 countries of 2019’s Global Peace Index, Taiwan bags the 36th place.
 Though the country went down two places hey, it’s still a good number to be called Taiwan a safe destination.

 However, Taiwan remains subjected to a number of natural hazardous during the months of typhoon season (May to November).
 During this time, the country always remains in danger of earthquakes, landslides, floods, and heavy rainfall.
 We visited during this season and boy oh boy, it was my first and hopefully my last earthquake.